 With an economy outweighing that of the rest of South America, Brazil has seen rapid economic advancement.
 Metropolitan areas house foreign and multinational companies, giving you tons of options to get started within the marketing or business fields.

-Put your Portuguese and professional skills to the test in an international business or marketing internship in Brazil with CI Experience Brazil, which can provide you with a customized placement in one of many Brazilian cities (Think Belo Horizonte, Salvador, São Paulo, Natal).
+Put your Portuguese and professional skills to the test in an international business or marketing internship in Brazil with Brazilian Experience, which can provide you with a customized placement in one of many Brazilian cities (Think Belo Horizonte, Salvador, São Paulo, Natal).
 You could even take advantage of a sports marketing internship, promoting a team or club’s marketing strategy across several platforms, within a country of die-hard sports made up of mostly fútbol fans.

 In its development efforts, Brazil finds itself needing engineering solutions across several sectors: oil, gas, construction, urban development, automotive, and aerospace.
 The demand for engineering internships in Brazil is palpable, and thankfully, math is a universal language.
 See yourself supporting a company’s chemical, civil, mechanical, and electrical engineering solutions amidst the emerging Brazilian market.